-Smith did stress after the wintry weather goes away and then sun is out, be sure to remove those covers off of your plants to air them out and prevent freezing again.
+Smith did stress after the wintry weather goes away and the sun is out, be sure to remove those covers off of your plants to air them out and prevent freezing again.

 If any issues should come up, Martin says you should always reach out to the professionals for help.

-A few KXAN viewer have been sharing some additional tips, including:
+A few KXAN viewers have been sharing some additional tips, including:

-- Closing off attic vents, filling up the bathtub in case of water loss from frozen pipes or water main breaks, and doing laundry before the coldest air arrives late Sunday.
+- Closing off attic vents, filling up the bathtub in case of water loss from frozen pipes or water main breaks, and doing laundry before the coldest air arrives.